influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-influxdb-users.md

 **Pages in Chronograf that require this permission**: Alerting

 #### Monitor
-Permission to run to view cluster statistics and diagnostics.
+Permission to view cluster statistics and diagnostics.

 **Relevant InfluxQL queries**:
 [`SHOW DIAGNOSTICS`](/influxdb/latest/troubleshooting/statistics/) and